-0 Credits Connections Block GSC 262 - World Regional Geography and BUS 226 - Essentials of Economics.
+0 Credits Connections Blook BUS 226-B905 Essentials of Economics and GSC 262-B905 World Regional Geography.
 Students develop their understanding of basic economics and this understanding informs their views of contemporary geographic issues, such as the distribution of goods and services, the production and allocation of natural resources, and how it affects different cultures and nations across the globe.